 Dear Chiari Malformation,

-You came into my life six years ago now, when I suddenly developed a constant pain in the back of my head.
-I was a freshman in high school, and coincidentally it was Chiari Malformation Awareness Month, but I didn’t know that- I didn’t even know how to spell Chiari at the time.
+I can’t believe I’ve had you, my Chiari Malformation, for six years now.
+I remember when we met and I suddenly developed a constant pain in the back of my head as a freshman in high school.
+Coincidentally, it was Chiari Malformation Awareness Month, but I didn’t know that.
+I didn’t even know how to spell Chiari at the time.
 I figured you were just a sign I needed to drink more water, or maybe you were a tension headache, or just allergies of some sort.
 Oh, how silly I was to think that.

 You took me away from places such as concerts, movies, restaurants, and stores- instead insisting on taking me to places I never had been before.
 I sat in many empty hallways, lobbies, and even staircases because you would suddenly demand that your presence be known, usually because of flashing lights.
 I’ve learned how to handle large amounts of pain without letting anyone else know how bad it is, and I really do know how to make a quick exit because of you.